Network Evolution Based on Centrality: Introduction

-Going from the microlevel of link formation to the macroscopic level, some real world networks exhibit a high degree of clustering while, coincidentally, their degree distributions show power-law tails.
+At the macroscopic level, some real world networks exhibit a high degree of clustering while, coincidentally, their degree distributions show power-law tails.
 Taken together, these two characteristics indicate a hierarchical organization in the network \citep{ravasz03:_hierar_organ_in_compl_networ}.
-In social and economic \citep{may08:_ecolog_for_banker}, as well as biological systems \citep{bastolla09:_archit_of_mutual_networ_minim}, it has been found that the hierarchical organization of networks can further be characterized by {\em nestedness} \cite{saavedra08:_simpl_model_of_bipar_cooper, bastolla09:_archit_of_mutual_networ_minim}: the neighborhood of a node is contained in the neighborhood of the nodes with higher degrees.
-In these examples, the degree of nestedness (defined as the fraction of links belonging to the nested structure) was shown to be above $93 \%$ \cite{saavedra08:_simpl_model_of_bipar_cooper}.
+In social and economic \citep{may08:_ecolog_for_banker, AAkerman2010}, as well as biological systems \citep{bastolla09:_archit_of_mutual_networ_minim}, it has been found that the hierarchical organization of networks can further be characterized by {\em nestedness} \cite{saavedra08:_simpl_model_of_bipar_cooper, bastolla09:_archit_of_mutual_networ_minim}: the neighborhood of a node is contained in the neighborhood of the nodes with higher degrees.
+In these examples, the extent of nestedness (defined as the fraction of links belonging to the nested structure) was shown to be above $93 \%$ \cite{saavedra08:_simpl_model_of_bipar_cooper}.
+A recent study \cite{Leskovec2009} also finds nested core-periphery structures in over $100$ large sparse real-world social and information networks.

-In this Letter, we study a model of network evolution where links are created or removed based on the centrality of the nodes incident to the links.
-We show that the network evolution is independent of the centrality measure used.
+In this paper, we study a model of network evolution where links are created or removed based on the centrality of the nodes incident to the links \cite{koenig09:_social_networ_growt_agent_compet_high_centr}.
+We show that in this model the network evolution is independent of the particular centrality measure used.
 Thus, for the first time, this model provides a general framework to study the evolution of networks under various measures of centrality.
-In this model, there exist stationary networks which are highly hierarchical when the rate of link creation is low.
-Moreover, the networks are {\em nested} during the complete evolution.
+We show that there exist stationary networks which are highly hierarchical when the rate of link creation is low.
+Moreover, the networks are {\em nested} during the complete network evolution.
 As we show, both, a hierarchical organization as well as network nestedness can be the outcomes of a centrality based network formation process.
-Finally, we show that in this framework, double power-law degree distributions \citep{csanyi04:_struc_of_large_social_networ, boss04:_networ_topol_of_inter_market} can be stationary solutions, and that each power-law exponent unequivocally determines the other.
+We further show that in this framework, double power-law degree distributions \citep{csanyi04:_struc_of_large_social_networ, boss04:_networ_topol_of_inter_market, gjoka10_walkingfb} can be stationary solutions, and that each power-law exponent has a univocal relation to the other.